tavlima/code-challenge-reward-system/resources/README.md

 * **route** - Pedestal routing map
 * **bootstrap** - Input file reading/parsing/loading.
 It calls the `rest.adapter-invitations` functions to handle each invitation record.

+### Tests

+I tried to keep the tests as simple as possible, focusing on the `invitations` namespace.
+Besides being mostly straight-forward, the remaining namespaces and functions would require some mocking/integration machinery to be fully tested.

 ## Build and running

 This solution uses Leiningen as it's build tool.
 The `FILE` argument mentioned in the next sections is optional (more details [here](#input-file)).
 If no `FILE` is supplied, the registry starts empty.